sindresorhus/tempy/readme.md

 ### tempy.directory.task(callback, options?)

 The `callback` resolves with a temporary directory path you can write to.
 The directory is automatically cleaned up after the callback is executed.
-Returns a promise that resolves after the callback is executed and the directory is cleaned up.
+Returns a promise that resolves with the return value of the callback after it is executed and the directory is cleaned up.

 ##### callback